tw3lveparsecs/azure-bicep-event-grid/README.md

 # Event Grid
 This module creates an Azure Event Grid System Topic.

-You can optionally configure managed identities, diagnostics and resource lock.
+You can optionally configure event subscriptions, managed identities, diagnostics and resource lock.

 ## Usage